A Hospice Chaplain's Field Guide to Caregiving

 Set a timer on your phone at a convenient mid-point of your day to remember.

-Another method might be whenever you begin a specific task: when you take a bathroom break or get a glass of water, or hang up the phone or some other action-metric in your day.
+Another method to remember this new habit: might be whenever you begin a specific task: when you take a bathroom break or get a glass of water, or hang up the phone or some other action-metric in your day.
+It's called 'habit stacking' from the book Atomic Habits.
+(Great book...I recommend it.)

 This micro-video will help you through the process...with some tips on relaxation breaths & allowing the body to do what it was designed to do...be well and wondrously made.